djm89uk/djm89uk.github.io/rootme_wser.md

 </html>
 ~~~

-[PHPBB](https://www.phpbb.com/) is a bulletin board software package that can be deployed on webservers.
+[PHPBB](https://www.phpbb.com/) is a bulletin board software package that can be deployed on web servers.
 We can find the [installation guide](https://www.phpbb.com/community/docs/INSTALL.html) which provides details of the various directories:

 ~~~
 phpbb/store